gregory-lee-bartholomew/fedora-on-zfs/README.md

     # passwd $USERNAME
     # exit

 If you chose to install [homelock](https://github.com/gregory-lee-bartholomew/homelock) and you want the new user's home directory encrypted, you can replace `-o mountpoint=legacy` with `-o mountpoint=/home/$USERNAME`, `-o encryption=on`, `-o keylocation=prompt`, and `-o keyformat=passphrase` when running the `zfs create` command.
 Be sure to use the same password for the ZFS filesystem and the user account.
 Then update /etc/security/homelock.conf and add the new username to the `USERS` list.
+You will also need to skip the four commands following `zfs create` if you set the non-legacy mountpoint.
+(Do not skip the `chmod` command.)

 # Demo (installation)